anthontaylor/clj-sendgrid/README.md

 # clj-sendgrid
-A wrapper to the Sendgrid API v3
+A Clojure Library for the  Sendgrid API v3